Internet connection speed—how do you really know if you’re getting what you pay for?

 Ron wants to test the speed of his connection to the Internet.
 He navigates to a popular speed test website, speedtest.net, in his browser.
 He is using his laptop, which is connected to the Internet via his home’s WiFi.
 The router in his home is several years old and while it does provide access to every room in the house, family members complain that when they stray more than 30 feet from it, videos experience frequent buffering and web pages load more slowly.
 Ron is in a different room from his router when he initiates the speed test.
 After the test completes, Ron is disappointed with the results, which show his Internet access speed is considerably less than what his cable provider advertises for the plan he purchased.

 This example highlights several mistakes people often make when testing their internet connection speeds.
 First, never test over WiFi unless you know your router and your computer support connection speeds that are faster than what is being provided by your ISP and your proximity to your router permits you reaching those speeds.
 Second, it’s always best to test your Internet connection speeds via an Ethernet connection between your computer and your router.
 This eliminates the bandwidth bottlenecks associated with WiFi.
 Even better?
-Connect your computer directly to your modem via Ethernet, bypassing the router.
+Connect your computer directly to your modem via Ethernet, bypassing the router (some routers allow you test your connection from the router, which should provide the same accuracy as connecting a computer to the modem).
 This should give you the most accurate results for a speed test, because you are right at your network’s edge and assured that your computer is the only device on that connection.
 Third, don’t rely on a single test or a single testing provider, but confirm the results by testing with several testing providers, such as those listed later in this article.

 What other factors affect the speed of a connection?
 Your device, for one.
 If you have an older computer, your network drivers are outdated, you have a ton of tabs open in a browser, or your browser is slowed by thousands of cookies and images in cache, your browsing experience is going to be negatively affected.
 Similarly, if you have a lot of devices sharing your connection—and especially if several of them are pulling a lot of data (streaming video, for example)—your experience could be degraded.
 If your router is misconfigured or you have sources of interference between your computer and your router, such as a running microwave or a water heater, your network’s wireless performance will be degraded.
 This doesn’t mean that issues are only on your side of the modem, however.
 On your ISP’s side of things, network congestion, faulty hardware, noisy lines, etc, can all result in reduced performance that are outside your control and will require your ISP’s involvement to mitigate.